Start-VEMDBRestoreJob

 Server

-Specifies the DNS name or IP address of the primary node of the target MongoDB deployment or the target MongoDB server.
+Specifies DNS name or IP address of the primary node of the target MongoDB deployment or the target MongoDB server.

 String